Updated: Sep 1

 Of course, it’s also good practice to inform someone of your plans.
 That could be someone back home or the owner of the guest house where you are staying.
 Though plans change and it’s great to be spontaneous, if you’re thinking of visiting somewhere off the beaten track, it doesn’t hurt to let someone else know.
 Making emergency plans might seem unnecessary, but in reality, you never know what’s around the corner.

 We all hope a major disaster doesn’t happen, especially while we’re traveling.
 But in a country where extreme weather and volcanic eruptions are a fact of life, the systems and procedures to implement a planned emergency response from the authorities are always in place.
 The Department of Civil Protection and Emergency Management takes responsibility at the government level for coordination and support measures aimed at reducing risks to human life.
 They work closely with the Directorate of Health which oversees healthcare, and civil protection committees that offer a coordinated response to dangers and emergencies at the local level and the Red Cross.

-Together, this combined emergency service ensures that citizens and tourists can enjoy Iceland’s beautiful landscape and return home afterward to share good memories.
+Together, this combined emergency service ensures that citizens and tourists can enjoy Iceland’s beautiful landscape with their motorhome rental and return home afterward to share good memories.
 And we should all be grateful for that.